pslucas0212/dotNet7ForOpenShift/README.md

 The app starts up quickly and is ready to test when **Content root path:...** printed to the terminal screen.
 Follow the instructions to access the application via a browser.

-The URL for my sample app was found on this line in the terminal output
+The URL for my sample app was found on this line in the terminal output.
 ```
 Now listening on: http://localhost:5206
 ```